 The Kinetic Plus is plenty suitable for most outdoor activities, as it's a jacket that will handle backpacking, hiking, ski touring, and alpine rock climbing.

 The Kinetic Plus comes with a small, separate stuff sack and compresses down to a nice size.

 We appreciate the included stuff sack, which performs reasonably well in compressing the model down.
 Several other rain jackets included stuff sacks that are nearly twice as big as they need to be, something that makes it easy to pack, but doesn't minimize the volume it takes up in your pack.

-The Kinetic Plus has a small reinforced clip-in point which can be clipped to a harness for climbers wary of a change in weather or an afternoon thunderstorm.
+The Kinetic Plus has a small reinforced clip-in point that can be clipped to a harness for climbers wary of a change in weather or an afternoon thunderstorm.